How To Freeze Spinach, Kale, and Other Leafy Greens For Later (With Shortcuts!)

 - Pat it dry.

-- Put your raw spinach or leafy vegetables into freezer-safe storage bags in flat layers.
+- Put your raw spinach or leafy vegetables into freezer-safe storage bags.

 - Seal the bag until there’s about an inch left to seal, then use the small opening to squeeze out as much excess air as possible.
 This will save you space in the freezer and keep your greens tasting as fresh as possible.